oaragonsotelo/cse15l-lab-reports/lab-report-4.md

 3. Do you think there is a small (<10 lines) code change that will make your program work for snippet 3 and all related cases that have newlines in brackets and parentheses?
 If yes, describe the code change.
 If not, describe why it would be a more involved change.

 - This case, I feel like, would require many lines of code.
-Testing for things across different lines in the markdown file would require a lot of checking.
+Testing for things across different lines in the markdown file would require a lot of conditional statements.
 This test case is bizzare because you would have to had checked 3 different lines in the `.md` file in order to figure out the right output.